Beyond Diet and Exercise: How the ChondroFiller Injection Supports Joint Health

 Frequently Asked Questions

 - They support joint health and can ease symptoms, but they generally cannot undo joint wear that has already developed.
-A non-surgical option such as the ChondroFiller injection may be considered alongside lifestyle measures for suitable patients at London Cartilage Clinic.
+A non-surgical option such as the ChondroFiller injection may be considered alongside lifestyle measures for suitable patients, and a specialist can advise on whether that is appropriate.

 - Supplements mainly help manage symptoms rather than rebuild a worn joint surface.
-For additional support, a non-surgical injection may be an option; a specialist can advise.
+They can play a useful supporting role, but for patients who need more than symptom relief, a specialist can discuss whether additional options such as a non-surgical collagen scaffold injection may be appropriate.

 Where to go from here